ZiadTaha62/js-yaml-extended/README.md

 # yaml-extend

-**yaml-extend** — a small wrapper around [`js-yaml`] that adds focused, deterministic templating features to YAML: imports, per-module params, locals, private fields, typed interpolations and small tag payloads — with caching and a file-watching `LiveLoader`.
+**yaml-extend** — a wrapper around [`js-yaml`] that adds focused, deterministic templating features to YAML: imports, per-module params, locals, private fields, typed interpolations and small tag payloads — with caching and a file-watching `LiveLoader`.

 > Package name: **`yaml-extend`**